 SD-3.
 Perform software evaluation that includes conducting detailed needs and risk analysis that would relate the capabilities of the software package to specific mission requirements and priorities.

 SD-4.
 Develop, update, review, or evaluate software engineering standards, specifications, guidebooks, handbooks, or manuals that promote the utilization of modern software engineering technology.
-Support revision or development of military standards and specifications, problem-solving techniques, or verification/validation of solution sets and protocols.
+Aide revision or development of military standards and specifications, problem-solving techniques, or verification/validation of solution sets and protocols.

 SD-5.
-Perform engineering and technology support to assist user organizations with the aspects of software acquisition.
+Perform engineering and technology to assist user organizations with the aspects of software acquisition.
 Perform activities to test, demonstrate, evaluate, and validate software engineering tools and methods in a controlled environment.